Group2-VR-project/Edutainment/README.md

 Link: https://github.com/Group2-VR-Project/Edutainment

-This is the Default scene which represents the current manner of learning, where a user is surrounded by walls, the classic classroom
+This is the Default scene which represents the current manner of learning environment, where a user/learner is surrounded by walls, the classic classroom

 Scene 1: